Automatically designing CNN architectures using genetic algorithm for image classification: Introduction

-Evolutionary algorithm~\cite{back1996evolutionary} is a class of population-based meta-heuristic optimization paradigm inspired by the biological evolution.
-Typical evolutionary algorithms include genetic algorithms (GAs)~\cite{davis1991handbook}, genetic programming~\cite{banzhaf1998genetic}, evolutionary strategy~\cite{janis1976evolutionary}, etc., among which GAs are the most popular one mainly because of their theoretical evidences~\cite{schmitt2001theory} and promising performance in solving different optimization problems~\cite{deb2002fast,sun2018igd,sun2017reference,sun2018improve,transferjiang2018}.
+Evolutionary algorithm~\cite{back1996evolutionary} is a class of population-based meta-heuristic optimization paradigms inspired by the biological evolution.
+Typical evolutionary algorithms include genetic algorithms (GAs)~\cite{davis1991handbook}, genetic programming~\cite{banzhaf1998genetic}, evolutionary strategy~\cite{janis1976evolutionary}, etc., among which GAs are the most popular one mainly because of their theoretical evidences~\cite{schmitt2001theory} and promising performance in solving different optimization problems~\cite{sun2018igd,deb2002fast,sun2017reference,transferjiang2018,sun2018improve}.
 It has also been recognized that GAs are capable of generating high-quality optimal solutions by using bio-inspired operators, i.e., mutation, crossover and selection~\cite{mitchell1998introduction}.
-Our goal in this paper is to develop an effective and efficient algorithm by using GA, in short, termed as CNN-GA, to automatically discover the best architectures of CNNs for given image classification tasks, so that the discovered CNN can be directly used without any manual refinement or re-composition.
-The contributions of the proposed CNN-GA method are summarized as follows:
+Commonly, the operators need to be carefully designed for the specific problems at hand.
+For example, Liu \textit{et al.}~\cite{LiuOn} designed a one-point crossover operator and a novel mutation operator for the WCDMA network planning.
+In addition, Kaustuv \textit{et al.}~\cite{Nag2015A} developed a new mutation operator to exploit the fitness and the unfitness for feature selection via an ensemble method for feature selection and classification.
+Considering both characteristics of ``automatic'' and evolutionary algorithm-based CNN architecture designs, we propose an effective and efficient algorithm by using GA, in short, termed as CNN-GA, to automatically discover the best architectures of CNNs, so that the discovered CNN can be directly used without any manual tunings.
+Obviously, CNN-GA is an automatic CNN architecture design algorithm.
+Please note that the ``automatic'' and ``automatic+manually-tuning'' are discussed from the users' view but not the developers' view.
+In contrast, adequate domain knowledge should be encouraged in developing high-performance CNN architecture design algorithms.
+This effort can be easily understood by the analogy to the design of Windows Operation System by scientists from Microsoft: the scientists should use their professional knowledge as much as possible in designing a user-friendly operating system so that the users are allowed to effectively work on the computers, even without extensive knowledge on the operating system.

-\begin{enumerate} \item The depth of CNNs is not limited to a predefined number in the proposed algorithm, but instead the best depth is discovered during the evolutionary process, by finding the CNN with the best classification accuracy for the given data.
-Although this design could produce the optimal CNN, the crossover operation, which plays the role of exploitation search (i.e., the local search), cannot work in such a situation due to individuals with unequal (variable) lengths.
-To address this need, we also design a crossover operator to adapt for these individuals during the evolutionary progress.
+The novelty of the proposed algorithm lies in its complete automation in discovering the best CNN architectures, and not requiring any manual intervention during the evolutionary search.
+The contributions of the proposed CNN-GA algorithm are summarized as follows: